slayvi/cloudprogramming/README.md

 ## Prerequieries
+Before you can use the magic of IaC, your computer must meet the following requirements:

 1. Linux Distribution // Windows Subsystem for Linux (WSL) First, make sure you have a Linux Distribution to run the IaC template.
 If you're working with Windows, check the [Documentation on WSL](https://learn.microsoft.com/en-us/windows/wsl/) to set up a WSL.